There She Goes (TV series): Series 2 (2020)

+2023 special (2023)

 Production

 Written by the married couple Shaun Pye and Sarah Crawford, the programme is based on real-life events with their learning disabled daughter Joey ("Jo"), who was born in 2006.
 Pye would regularly make Facebook posts about funny incidents involving Jo, to positive feedback from friends, leading him to consider that the topic could be suitable for a sitcom.
 However, he noted that it is not "a generalised story about disability", only one about his experiences.
 Whilst not wanting to "sugarcoat" his experiences, he did want to demonstrate how "wonderful" his life with his daughter is.

 Pye's first draft focused on a more sympathetically-portrayed Simon, but this was rewritten after he showed his wife Sarah the script.
 Sarah had a considerable role in the writing of the show, with her and Pye having lengthy conversations about the darker period of their life, which the 2006 timeline is based on.
 Pye commented that Simon's dialogue is based on his own manner of speech, rather than what may be considered politically correct.
 The programme's title comes from the song "There She Goes" by The La's, which Pye listened to while writing the first script.

 Jessica Hynes and David Tennant were cast as parents Emily and Simon Yates, having worked together on the science fiction programme Doctor Who in the past.
 They found that their familiarity with each other aided their acting as a couple.
 Hynes was interested in the script because of its "naturalistic" presentation of family life and the "familiar and recognisable" mother character.
 As a parent, Hynes found much of the material relatable and could "completely identify with" Sarah.
 She aimed to create something "unerringly truthful" and described the series as "gentle, poignant, truthful and funny".